Dewberry/ripple1d/docs/source/tech_summary.rst

 :doc:`create_ras_terrain <endpoints/create_ras_terrain>`)

-Once NWM reaches have been associated with relevant parts of the HEC-RAS model, a new HEC-RAS submodel specific to each NWM reach will be created.
+Once NWM reaches have been associated with relevant parts of the HEC-RAS model, a new HEC-RAS sub model specific to each NWM reach will be created.
 Rippl1d copies geometry between source HEC-RAS model and submodel so that the submodel produces water surface elevation predictions consistent with the original engineer-certified model.
 For mapping inundation extents, however, ripple1d